-Does any of your Federal, State and Local Government revenue offset costs reported elsewhere in this report?
+Does any of your Federal, State and Local Government revenue or Educational and Vocational Services revenue, interest revenue, or Gains of sales of assets offset costs reported elsewhere in this report?
 Yes/No

 Select Yes to confirm that any Federal, State and Local government revenue was offset against the cost or group of costs the grant was intended prior to reporting the expenses on the cost report per 1 TAC §355.103(b)(18).